Locations:

 Bottom line?

-It can be confusing to know which pain medication to use for your aches and pain.
-But educating yourself on how acetaminophen and ibuprofen each work can help you make an informed decision.
+It can be confusing to know which pain medication to use for your aches and pains.
+But educating yourself on how ibuprofen and acetaminophen each work can help you make an informed decision.

 Advertisement